The Washington Post reported recently that Barack and Michelle Obama bought the house they had been renting.

 Buying the house you rent is not common but it’s not uncommon either.

-I estimate that 5% of home buyers that were previously renting single family homes or condos before they bought homes, actually ended up buying the single family homes or condos they had been renting.
+I estimate that 5% of home buyers who were previously renting single-family homes or condos before they bought their homes, actually ended up buying the single-family homes or condos they had been renting.

-Of course, most renters DON’T want to buy the homes they’re renting.
-That means, if you actually DO want to buy the home you’re renting, your odds of success are a lot higher than 5%.
+Of course, most renters do not want to buy the homes they’re renting.
+If you DO want to buy the home you’re renting, your odds of success are a LOT higher than 5%.

-In addition, I expect that some of the 3+ million owner-occupied homes that were converted into rentals after the Great Real Estate Bubble burst will be converted back to owner-occupied homes over the next 10 years.
-So landlord-to-renter sales will likely be increasing in the future.
+I expect that some of the 3+ million owner-occupied homes that were converted into rentals after the Great Real Estate Bubble burst will be converted back to owner-occupied homes over the next 10 years.
+It hasn’t started yet but landlord-to-renter sales will likely be increasing.